wp-plugins/dottoro-theme-updater/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 1.6 =
+* bug fix: backslashes being removed when saving a post or page

 = 1.5 =
 * new option added: Store service key in a cookie